MohdAqdasAsim/Expo-React-Native-Starter-Kit/README.md

 #### **Key Features:**

-✅ **Custom Tab Bar:** A fully customizable bottom tab navigation component for a better user experience.
+✅ **Custom Tab Bar:** A fully customizable bottom tab navigation component for a better user experience.<br />
-✅ **Navigation Setup:** Pre-configured React Navigation with a structured folder setup for seamless navigation management.
+✅ **Navigation Setup:** Pre-configured React Navigation with a structured folder setup for seamless navigation management.<br />
-✅ **Dark & Light Mode Support:** Integrated theme switching using context, ensuring a smooth transition between dark and light themes.
+✅ **Dark & Light Mode Support:** Integrated theme switching using context, ensuring a smooth transition between dark and light themes.<br />

 This template is designed to help developers kickstart their projects efficiently while maintaining scalability and best practices.